Andrettin/Wyrmsun/readme.txt

 - Improved AI response to attacks.

 * Heroes
 - Persistent heroes now carry over experience (previously only their level was saved).
+Please note that experience is saved as the percentage of experience in relation to the experience required for the next level-up.

 * Map Editor
 - It is now possible to to set magic prefixes and suffixes to mines.